watson-developer-cloud/assistant-skill-analysis/README.md

 - Why is the assistant responding incorrectly to this question?
 - How do I improve my assistant’s ability to understand questions?

-Currently Supported Languages: en, fr, cs, de, es, it, pt, nl
+Currently Supported Languages: en, fr, cs, de, es, it, pt, nl, zh-cn, zh-tw

 ## Usage
 If you clone the notebook from this repository locally, please use the steps below.
 For usage in Watson studio, please refer to the